 While you should always design your courses based on your expertise and capabilities, there are plenty of places you can look to for inspiration for your next hit class!

 - Read the Marketplace Insights newsletter.
 Every other week, Outschool sends our Marketplace Insights newsletter right to your inbox.
 We’ll round up our team’s top recommendations for creating successful classes based on current trends, provide a look into popular parent searches, and offer additional tips for growing your business.
+Along with the newsletter, we add new data to our Classes That Need Educators, Enrollment Trends, and Parent Topic Requests lists every other week to provide more inspiration.

 - Think globally.
 Outschool’s global learner community is continually expanding, and you can extend your reach as an educator by designing classes for an international audience.
 As we continue to create a learner base from different countries, time zones, and educational backgrounds, there are plenty of opportunities to find your niche.